RasaHQ/rasa-demo/data/nlu/nlu.md

 - how do you retrieve previous messages
 - how many words can you handle?
 - how to use flask?
-- how to use rasa in salesforce
 - how to visualise dialogue flow
 - is this test compatible with linux?
-- rasa php
-- rasa-core error
 - what database rasa use
 - what is significance of domain.yml file
 - what is the policy